inside top of book cover

 45b

 Racemes 2 to 4 in number.
 Sessile and pedicellate spikelets dimorphic: first lemma of sessile spikelet with veins ribbed, spaced equally apart; pedicellate spikelet with veins close to the margins; mature pedicellate spikelets may be densely hairy.
 Spikelets 3 mm long.
 Lower glume triangular.
 Upper glume 2/3 length of spikelet. { A weed in turfgrasses.
-Tropical or Asian crabgrass very similar to D. ciliaris [HAW - NAT] [GUM - NAT] [FACU]
+Tropical or Asian crabgrass very similar to D. ciliaris [HAW - NAT] [FACU] [GUM - NAT] [FAC]

 Digitaria bicornis (Lam.)
 Roem. & Schult.